gcpjedi/google-k8s-workshop-v2/modules/02-containers.md

     docker stop db
     ```

-    Because of the fact that we run `db` container with the `--rm` option the container is automatically deleted after we stop it.
+    > Note: Because of the fact that we run `db` container with the `--rm` option, the container is automatically deleted after we stop it.

 1. Recreate the `db` container with a persistent volume.